olgaruiz1/Airbnb-Data-Mart-SQL/README.md

 - Project Abstract

 ## Author
-Olga Ruiz, a data Science student
+Olga Ruiz.
+Data science student

 ## Notes
 The project includes 24 tables with realistic relationships.

 Data has been  generated to simulate real-world scenarios.

 The CancellationPolicy table has only 5 records which reflects real Airbnb cancellation options.

 Total database size is under 1 MB, making it portable and quick to restore.

 The design supports property verification by administrators, availability calendars per date and threaded messaging.